$28.49 when purchased online

 Highlights

-- Explore the stories behind twelve iconic dining rooms around the world--from Claude Monet's to Jackie Kennedy's--and travel through time in pursuit of the ultimate design.
+- Explore the stories behind twelve iconic dining rooms in homes around the world--from a Japanese samurai house to Jackie Kennedy's White House--and travel through time in pursuit of the ultimate design.

-- About the Author: John Ota has been involved with architecture and design since 1978, with degrees from Columbia University and the University of British Columbia.
+- About the Author: John Ota has been involved with architecture and design since 1978, with degrees from Columbia University, the University of Toronto and the University of British Columbia.

 - 336 Pages